Hero-class patrol vessel: Procurement history

 In 2006, the Government of Canada under Prime Minister Stephen Harper promised to continue the Mid Shore Patrol Vessel Project initiated by the government of former Prime Minister Paul Martin that envisioned eight vessels; however, no funding was provided.
-The 19 March 2007 Federal Budget committed $324 million four mid shore patrol vessels and two offshore fishery science vessels.
+On 19 March 2007 the Federal Budget committed $324 million for four mid shore patrol vessels and two offshore fishery science vessels.

 On 25 March 2008, in an announcement that cancelled the bidding process for the Joint Support Ship Project for Canadian Forces Maritime Command, the Government of Canada placed the coast guard's Mid Shore Patrol Vessel Project on hold due to bids that were significantly higher than budgeted allocations.
 The Canadian Coast Guard submitted a modified vessel design based on reduced capabilities and cost.
 On 26 February 2009, the Government of Canada reissued a call for bids for twelve mid shore patrol vessels.

 On 2 September 2009, the Minister of Fisheries and Oceans and Minister of National Defence announced that nine mid shore patrol vessels were being ordered from Irving Shipbuilding to be constructed at Halifax Shipyard in Halifax, Nova Scotia for a cost of $194 million.